ohurtubise/BIOMECHANICS/README.md

 Hexbug Motion Analysis will be up soon.
 Similar concept in code.
 Currently has a bug where while loops aren't ending and must be manually closed to collect the data.

+GOOD LUCK.
+Ochia will teach you nothing, Jon will teach you a lot.